GTPB/PSLS20/pages/10-categoricalAnalysis.md

+# Categorical analysis tutorial

-On the third day of the "Practical Statistics for the Life Sciences (2020)" course, we will have two exercises on categorical analysis:
+On the fifth day of the "Practical Statistics for the Life Sciences (2020)" course, we will have two exercises on categorical analysis:

-1) The sore throat example
+#### 1) The sore throat example

 The "sore" dataset contains results of a study on throat soreness upon surgery with general anaesthesia.
 The variable sore encodes whether a patient experienced a sore throat on waking (0: no, 1: yes),  as a function of the duration of the surgery